 With a dividend yield of 5%, BAE offers a sound level of passive income that could make up for potential share volatility in the short run.
 Since defence spending is likely to increase in the coming years, it may prove to be a sound purchase on a long-term basis.

 Of course, Shell and BAE are just two of a number of cheap UK shares that could outperform the FTSE 100 in the next decade.
 Through owning a diverse range of them within a portfolio, it’s possible for an investor to limit risk and generate high returns.
 This may lead to an improving financial position as the stock market’s performance strengthens following recent challenges.

 The post Cheap UK shares for 2021!
-I’d buy these top stocks and hold them to 2030 appeared first on The Motley Fool UK.
+I’d buy and hold these FTSE 100 stocks for 10 years appeared first on The Motley Fool UK.

-Royston Wild owns shares in Barratt Developments and Taylor Wimpey.
-The Motley Fool UK has recommended Hargreaves Lansdown.
+Peter Stephens owns shares of BAE Systems and Royal Dutch Shell B. The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.